sosuisen/javafx-gradle-templates/README.md

 1) Copy them all to .metadata directory under your workspace directory.
 2) File > New > Gradle project
-3-1) Vanilla JavaFX
+- Vanilla JavaFX
-  Rewrite program arguments from '../.metadata/init.gradle' to '../.metadata/initFX.gradle' 3-2) Use FXML
+  - Rewrite default program arguments from '../.metadata/init.gradle' to '../.metadata/initFX.gradle'
+- Use FXML
-  Rewrite program arguments from '../.metadata/init.gradle' to '../.metadata/initFXML.gradle'
+  - Rewrite default program arguments from '../.metadata/init.gradle' to '../.metadata/initFXML.gradle'